 “If Everyone Helps To Hold Up The Sky, Then One Person Does Not Become Tired” – Askhari Johnson Hodari

-After exploring several different disciplines of medicine, Dr. John Moses set his sights on pediatrics and never looked back.
+After exploring several different disciplines of medicine, Dr. John Moses, an Associate Professor of Pediatrics at Duke University, set his sights on pediatrics and never looked back.
 Now 30 years later, he knows that he has made the right choice.
 “In pediatrics, it is not just about the patient, but the family as a whole,” Moses said.
 Throughout his career he has witnessed firsthand some of the marvels of medicine.
 The introduction of new vaccines to combat age-old illnesses changed the landscape of practices everywhere with its profound impact on children’s health.

 Like many other healthcare providers, he too was surprised to learn that as recently as 2014, 114,000 people (mostly children under five years of age) died worldwide from measles – a disease for which there has been a highly effective vaccine for over a half a century.
 “Most healthcare providers in the United States have never even seen a case of measles unless they have practiced overseas.
 This speaks volumes to the success of immunizations in our country,” Dr. Moses said.